North Filton Platform railway station: Reopening

-In 2021 a planning application was opened for the new station.
+In 2021, a planning application was submitted for the new station.
 It will be built close to Gloucester Road North, and will link in with the proposed Cribbs/Patchway New Neighbourhood development being built by YTL.
-It will be served by an hourly service between Bristol Temple Meads and Henbury, and will be an unstaffed station.
-It will have two platforms, connected by a footbridge and lifts ensuring step-free access for all users.
+It will have an hourly service between Bristol Temple Meads and Henbury, and will be an unstaffed station.
+There will be two platforms, connected by a footbridge and lifts, ensuring step-free access for all users.
 Both platforms will have ticket machines and covered waiting areas and the station will have a car park to include spaces for Blue Badge holders as well as general vehicle spaces and cycle parking.
-The station will be accessible from the north, via a station square, with drop-off spaces as well as locations for rail-replacement buses.
+The station will be accessible from the north, via a station square, with drop-off spaces as well as stops for rail-replacement buses.

 Planning permission was granted in January 2023 with a planned opening date of 2026.